 Leeds has two air quality monitoring stations that are part of the national Defra network (here and here) and several stations operated by Leeds City Council.
 However, our knowledge of air quality in and around the University of Leeds campus, and how it varies, is poor.

-During the first year of the Living Lab for Air Quality we will be conducting regular monitoring to map the levels of pollution that staff and students are exposed to – look out for the stickers around campus!
+During the first year of the Living Lab for Air Quality we conducted regular monitoring with volunteer staff and students to map the levels of pollution on the University of Leeds campus.
+Head to the CEMAC website for our latest map.